Bnorval/SQL_Project_Data_Job_Analysis/README.md

 ### 5. Most Optimal Skills to Learn
 Utilizing all the knowledge we gained from the past queries, we need to pinpoint the most optimal skills.
-We will be defining optimal skills as those that are both high in demand and high in average salary.
+We will be defining optimal skills as those that are both high in demand and high in salary.

-To best showcase this, I am going to take the results of my query, rankd the data, and visualize it in Excel.
+To best showcase this, I am going to take the results of my query, rank the data, and visualize it in Excel.
 First, let's make our SQL query to get the data we need.

 ```sql
 SELECT